kndugan/week27-badbank-react/README.md

 ## Description

-In this project, I've created a MERN Banking Application with [React](https://github.com/facebook/create-react-app), Express, and MongoDB.
-Users can create accounts, make deposits, withdrawls and check balance.
+In this project, I've created a MERN Banking Application.
+Users can create accounts, make deposits, withdrawls, and check balances.

 The starter code was provided by MIT xPro.